GregWickham/Reanimator/index.md

 **The world is full of legacy software, running all types of businesses in all types of industries.**

-In our personal lives we're all accustomed to smartphones, tablets, and cloud services; but if you step behind the counter in one of those businesses and look at the dusty 14 inch CRT used by the hourly employees, chances are you'll see something like this:
+In our personal lives we're all accustomed to smartphones, tablets, and cloud services; but if you step behind the counter in one of those businesses and look at the dusty 14 inch CRT used by the hourly employees, you just might see something like this:

 ![WDS-II screen capture](/images/WDS_II_example.jpg)

 Sure, all those employees have smartphones for their personal use.
+Some have apps on their phones that are for business use.
 They have other computers in the back office, running web-enabled Windows applications.
 Yet the software that tracks their sales, inventory, accounting and payroll may not have changed in 20 or 30 years.

 **But why?**  Why haven't they ripped that out and replaced it with something modern?